 Browser extensions (or add-ons) allow users to tailor their browsing experience and add new functionalities.
 Popular categories include:

-- Developer Tools: While browsers have extensive built-in developer tools, extensions can add specialized capabilities for web development and design.
-Many extensions enhance productivity, aligning with trends in AI-Powered Collaboration Tools for the future of work.
+• Developer Tools: While browsers have extensive built-in developer tools, extensions can add specialized capabilities for web development and design, enhancing productivity across professional workflows.

 Beyond the Big Three: Other Essential Modern Features